A common task for custom PCs or gaming rigs

 If you have a computer designed for gaming/high performance tasks, you probably do have this option.
 For example, Alienware computers likely have this option.
 If you have built your own PC, chances are good that you have this option as well.

-As soon as you see a loading screen signifying that your computer is loading back up, you will need to hit the bios activator key.
-Please note, that the bios screen is not the Windows is loading screen.
+As soon as you see a loading screen signifying that your computer is loading back up, you will need to hit the BIOS activator key.
+Please note, that the BIOS screen is not the Windows loading screen.

-The bios screen appears before the Windows is loading screen and likely only stays on-screen for a couple of seconds.
-When you see the bios loading screen, hit the activator key, which in most cases is an F-command key such as F2, F5, or F12.
+The BIOS screen appears before the Windows loading screen and likely only stays on-screen for a couple of seconds.
+When you see the BIOS loading screen, hit the activator key, which in most cases is an F-command key such as F2, F5, or F12.

 Look through the list and see if you can find any options that mention virtualization.
-If you do not see anything on the home screen, you should enter each individual listing and look for the virtualization option within other options.
+The option should be under Processor, Chipset, Advanced CPU config, etc. If you do not see anything on the home screen, you should enter each individual listing and look for the virtualization option within other options.

-Once you have found the virtualization option (if your motherboard bios has it), you should be able to toggle it on/off simply by clicking Enter, the Arrow keys, or something else.
+The actual virtualization setting can be named VT-x, Intel VT-x, Virtualization Extensions, Intel Virtualization Technology, etc. Once you have found the virtualization option (if your motherboard BIOS has it), you should be able to toggle it on/off simply by pressing Enter, the Arrow keys, or something else.
 The motherboard key will guide you through the process of changing specific values.

 Now, you do need to take some precaution in what you change in the BIOS.
 It could screw up your PC if you change the wrong values.
 However, don’t be intimidated.
 It just takes some basic common sense.
 If you see a listing that says RAM Speed, this obviously has nothing to do with virtualization.
 Thus, don’t change the value for it.